Anthony Braxton: Collage forms

 Braxton's various quartets in the late 1970s, 1980s, and early 1990s were laboratories for his experiments in collage forms, or what he refers to as a constructor set approach to composition, giving musicians different compositions to be performed simultaneously.
-This collage strategy became an integral feature of Braxton's approach to composition and band-leading.
+The collage strategy became an integral feature of Braxton's approach to composition and band-leading.

-One important part of these collage structures was the pulse-track structures.
+An important part of these collage structures was the pulse-track structures.
 These pulse tracks were graphic notation given to the rhythm section that allowed them to break free from traditional rhythm section approaches but still play a supportive role behind the other instruments.

 Ghost Trance Music

-The Ghost Trance Music compositional series comprises approximately 150 pieces written from 1995–2006.
+The Ghost Trance Music compositional series comprises approximately 150 pieces written from 1995 to 2006.
 Inspired by 19th century Native American Ghost Dances, the GTM works are written to provide a "gateway to ritual space" with elements "designed to function as pathways between Braxton's various musical systems".

 The central thread in a GTM composition is a ceaseless "primary melody", which Braxton describes as "a melody that never ends".
 This line of music, which may extend for 80 pages or more, is written to be played in unison by any performer who wishes to participate in the "ritual circle dance".
 Musicians are also able to move in and out of the primary melody, with notes marked by a shape—a circle, triangle, or square—signaling opportunities to move to a different composition, or mode of composing, in the system.
 A circle indicates that a performer can engage in an open or a "language music" improvisation; if the latter, performers may also give visual cues prompting others to follow the logics of a specific Braxtonian "language type".
 Triangles and squares are both invitations to play other notated compositions (or "stable identities").
 Triangles represent specific "secondary material" included with each GTM score, whereas squares signify pre-selected "outside" materials; these tertiary works, chosen prior to a given performance, may include any compositions in Braxton's oeuvre (including other Ghost Trance Music works).

 Braxton's notational devices also ensure variation within the primary melody itself, often by the orders they refuse to give: for example, a traditional clef assigns a note to a specific line, but the diamond-shaped "open clef" of a GTM composition allows performers to choose any clef or transposition.
-Micro-level interventions include "open accidentals" that can be played either sharp or flat.
+Micro-level interventions include "open accidentals" which may be interpreted as either a sharp or a flat.

 The Ghost Trance Music works went through four phases over the eleven years of their composition, with each phase considered a different "species" of GTM.
 Changes across species include increasing range and variation of elements such as rhythm, dynamics, and articulation.
-The escalation in complexity and intensity culminates in Fourth Species GTM, also called Accelerator Class Ghost Trance Music; these works have been described by a performer as "a labyrinth of hyper-notated activities", featuring irregular polyrhythms, dynamic extremes, color-coding to denote additional variables––and no geometric invitations to depart.
+The escalation in complexity and intensity culminated in Fourth Species GTM, also called Accelerator Class Ghost Trance Music; these works have been described by a performer as "a labyrinth of hyper-notated activities", featuring irregular polyrhythms, dynamic extremes, color-coding to denote additional variables––and no geometric invitations to depart.